-In a heartfelt post on instagram, Linda Evangelista addressed the reason why she left the limelight for the last five years.
+In a heartfelt post on instagram in 2o21, Linda Evangelista addressed the reason why she left the limelight for the last five years.
 As a result of a non-surgical face and body sculpting treatment called Coolsculpting, she suffered a complication known as paradoxical adipose hyperplasia.
 Instead of having her fat cells removed; paradoxically, as its name suggests, the fat cells grew.

 According to Linda Evangelista, this complication from Coolsculpt fat freezing has resulted in her looking “brutally disformed” and sent her into a “deep cycle of depression, profound sadness and the lowest depths of self loathing”.
 In court documents, Linda Evangelista stated that she is now “unemployable and unable to earn an income as a model” due to paradoxical adipose hyperplasia.
 She is seeking $50 million in damages from Zeltiq Aesthetics, the manufacturer of Coolsculpt.

 The complaint and legal documents of lawsuit between Linda Evangelista and Zeltiq Aesthetics can be read here.

 Update February 2022: Linda Evangelista has shared her experience with paradoxical adipose hyperplasia in People magazine; as well as her treatment for it with surgeries.